Amina-V/Amina-V/README.md

 🌱 Building ml models and personal engineering projects

-💚 Current head of creator(user) engagement at MintStars
+💚 Current head of user engagement and data at MintStars

 🎨 Research archiving @ Plurality Institute

-✨Passionate about online community building & tech in the beauty, creator spaces.

-💞️ I’m looking to collaborate on various projects, learn as much as I can about coding 🫡
+💞️ I’m looking to collaborate on various projects, learn as much as I can from others! 🫡

 📫 How to reach me: twitter @ amina_io